Web App Live

 1. Food Logging via AI

-Users describe meals in free-form text in any language — English, Chinese, Japanese, or mixed.
-The input is sent to DeepSeek V3, which returns a structured JSON object with per-item breakdowns: calories, protein, carbohydrates, and fat — both as consumed and per 100g serving.
-The server validates and stores the result, associating it with the user's session.
+Free-form meal descriptions in any language are sent to DeepSeek V3, which returns structured JSON with per-item calories, protein, carbs, and fat.
+The server validates and stores the result.

 API cost is approximately $0.0001 per log entry.
 At one log per day, annual cost is under $0.04.